dbauerlab/tools/README.md

 ```

 ## count_deletions.py
 Counts the occurences of deletions of all sizes in a BAM file.
+Skips reads less than a given length.

 Usage:
 ```